PARKINSON'S AS WITCHCRAFT? BRING AWARENESS---DISPEL THE MYTHS

-Kabugo Hannington's efforts to spread awareness and dispel myths began in 2017.
-Sherryl Klingenhofer discovered his cause in 2018 and immediately began helping to fund and promote the campaign.
+Kabugo Hannington's efforts to spread awareness and dispel myths of Parkinson's as Witchcraft or caused by a curse began in 2017.
+Sherryl Klingelhofer discovered his cause in 2018 and immediately began helping to fund and promote the campaign.
 Parkinson's Si Buko Uganda Project received its Certificate of Incorporation in Uganda in May 2019.

 Demand for information, treatments, and medical care for people with PD has significantly exceeded expectations.
 This area is vastly underserved, thus, we feel compelled to meet community needs naturally arising as a result of disseminating awareness.

 Now with "sister" non profit organization PSBUSA, we can offer even more to this African community.

 Parkinson's Si Buko Uganda exists to remove the stigma of Parkinson's disease, educate on symptoms and proper care, and secure access to resources as needs and opportunities arise.